 The unique thing about Placencia is that because of the small size of the area, most people choose to rent golf carts instead of full sized vehicles.
 This will cost between $65 and $90(USD) a day and drivers will need to follow the same laws that they would if they were behind the wheel of any other car.
 Still, there are a couple of companies offering car rentals.

-View the following chart for some rental centers serving Placencia.
+View this table for a few rental centers serving Placencia.

 |Car Rental of Placencia||(501) 625-9573||Placencia|